UK will continue negotiations ‘coolly and calmly’ as Trump pauses some tariffs

 “In that case with defence spend, co-ordinating better across Europe, so too with trade and the economy.”

-But after further tariffs came into effect on Wednesday for what the White House describes as the “worst offenders” in terms of trade with the US, the FTSE 100 fell again, wiping out most of Tuesday’s gains.

-London’s FTSE 100 share index closed at a fresh 13-month low on Wednesday after European markets dropped further.

-Meanwhile, yields on long-dated government bonds surged to their highest point since 1998 as investors anticipated faster interest rate cuts from the Bank of England, before dipping slightly later in the day.
+Yields on long-dated government bonds surged to their highest point since 1998 on Wednesday as investors anticipated faster interest rate cuts from the Bank of England, before dipping slightly later in the day.

-The Bank itself warned on Wednesday that risks to the stability of the world financial system had increased because of the imposition of US tariffs, but added that UK households and businesses remained resilient.

 The Prime Minister said turmoil in the markets would not lead to a loosening of the Government’s self-imposed fiscal rules, which he called “ironclad” and “non-negotiable”.